 Below are the major differences between online poker and live poker and how to adjust your game

-Switching From Online Poker to Live
+How to Move From Online Poker to Live Poker

 1) Live Games are Slower